commons-app/commons-app-documentation/Location-based-category-search.md

  * 0 false positives

 **Method D**
-* Radius with min 5 categories:
+* Radius with min 5 categories: nonexistent (ggsradius may not be over 10000 (set to 100000) for users)
-* Position of good categories:
+* Position of good categories: 1

 ### Sample 7